tonyh4156/20-20-20.github.io/index.md

 -----------------
 ### MacOS
 ---------
-Step 1: Download the .app file and once finished, drag the file into the Applications folder
+Step 1: Download the [.app](https://drive.google.com/file/d/1P9gO0BdAJAFNjQ-QsP5PntHW1cH6B0y1/view?usp=sharing) file and once finished, drag the file into the Applications folder

 Step 2: Locate the app called 20-20-20 and open it

 Step 3: Accept the notification permissions

-(Extra): If you would like the app to launch at startup, go to System Preferences -> Users&Groups -> Login Items -> Add "20-20-20.app"
+(Extra): If you would like the app to launch at startup, go to System Preferences -> Users & Groups -> Login Items -> Add "20-20-20.app"

 ### Windows
 -----------